mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   Long-Polling should not be affected by endless UI freezing.
 * Prevent frequent connection breaking at all costs, otherwise your UI will appear frozen frequently.
   * Reconfigure the proxies to not to drop the connections;
-  * Reconfigure proxy to drop the connection after 10 minutes;
-  * Increase heartbeat rate to 45-60 seconds.
+  * Implement a server->client heartbeat which will ping every live UI every 45-60 seconds.
 * Disable push before reinitializing session, to avoid Vaadin client freezing on Chrome 80+ with push enabled.